JarrettBillingsley/DecompilingSonic1/notes.md

 number.

 Platform routines are usually numbered so that routine 2 is the "idle" routine and routine 4 is the "being stood on" routine.
 This convention is used in some platform helper functions too.
+Platforms also usually seem to have TWO delete routines, typically 6 and 8, which do the same thing.
+Presumably this is so that if the platform helper functions increment the routine from 6 to 8, it will still get deleted instead of doing something completely different or crashing the game.

 Pattern Load Cues
 ------------------------------------------------------------